eveschoen/montecarlo/README.md

 * `show_results` takes the optional input of 'narrow' or 'wide' for how the user would like to see the dataframe returned (the default value is 'wide') and returns a dataframe of either narrow or wide format.

-3. Last is the Analyzer class which has the following public methods: `[comp_jackpot(), comp_combo(), count_faces_per_roll(count_val)]`.
+3. Last is the Analyzer class which has the following public methods: `[comp_jackpot(), comp_combo(), count_faces_per_roll()]`.
 See below for their docstrings.
 Note that all methods in the Analyzer class make use of the public attribute, `game_results`, which is the dataframe that was passed to the Analyzer object.

 ```
 help(Analyzer.comp_jackpot)